 Why TechHer Loves Her:

-Kehinde is smart, intelligent and self motivated.
-Thriving in technology can sometimes be a bit difficult for women in Africa, but she has created a niche in the tech space.
+Kehinde is smart, intelligent and self- motivated.
+Thriving in technology can sometimes be a bit difficult for women in Africa but she has made a name for herself in the tech space.